 - Video Explainers: We tell great stories about your business.
 Clients: Bright Promotions, SDG, Tune Gigs

 - Video Igniter: Turnkey animated video production for agencies, businesses and marketers.
 Clients: LinkedIn, RICOH, ALTIMETER

 - Video Sales Lab: Videos that will increase your conversions, guaranteed.
 Clients: AffiliateDotCom

 - Vismo Media: Ideas into motion.
 2D/3D animations.
 Clients: Thompson Reuters, Allstate, WSO.com

-- Vjsual: Explainer videos to improve the way you communicate.
+- Vjsual: Explainer video company which aims to improve the way you communicate.
 Clients: Commerzbank, Groupon

 - Vungle: Provides the infrastructure for app monetization through video ads.
 More than 200 million people worldwide see a Vungle ad each month.

-- WeblyGuys: Explainer video production studio.
+- WeblyGuys: Explainer video company and production studio.
 “We create marketing systems that convert your visitors & prospects into buyers, followers and fans!“

 - We Can Explain: Animated explainer video production.
 Clients: EasyAzon, Rightmove, Zoopla